lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ```

 Here, we first write to `a` and then to `b`, Consider that `a` might be a `reinterpret_cast` of `b`, then we wouldn't be able to assume the value of `a` is still 6 because there's a possibility both are pointing to either the same or different objects.
-Whilst the implications of this at scale is non-obvious, it becomes drastic when the compiler's reachability analysis can't prove they are distinct objects.
+Whilst the implications of this at scale are non-obvious, it becomes drastic when the compiler's reachability analysis can't prove they are distinct objects.
 Consider the reasonable contract that type `A` can not alias (`reinterpret_cast`) type `B` then we can always perform an optimization and assume both objects are different, therefore mutations to type `B` can not be observed from type `A`.
 However, we would still need a backdoor in case we need to copy byte-wise from `a` to `b`, the exception to the contract being that `char`, `unsigned char`, and `signed char` can alias any object, otherwise encapsulated by [`std::bit_cast`](https://en.cppreference.com/w/cpp/numeric/bit_cast), this implies we can alias any object of any type from a `char`, `unsigned char`, or `signed char`, this is called [the strict aliasing rule](https://gist.github.com/shafik/848ae25ee209f698763cffee272a58f8).

-To illustrate the strict aliasing rule, let's look at the generate assembly for:
+To illustrate the strict aliasing rule, let's look at the generated assembly for:

 ```cpp
 // https://godbolt.org/z/M18z53b35